Is that animal wild or domesticated?

 World Animal Protection Brand Tracking, 2018.

 Consider adopting a domesticated pet instead of buying a wild animal.
-Even if an animal is sold in a pet shop, it doesn’t mean an animal is domesticated.
-We encourage everyone to appreciate and respect wild animals where they belong – in the wild.
+Even if an exotic wild animal is sold in a pet shop, it doesn’t mean the animal is domesticated or suitable as pet.
+We encourage everyone to appreciate wild animals where they belong – in the wild.

 Join our pledge to commit to keeping wild animals in the wild